The-Fourth-Wall/FW-Education-Website/curriculum.md

     - …
 - FW-423 (Quantum Mechanics)
   - description:
-    - An introductory course on quantum phenomena, effects and behaviours.
+    - A first look into quantum phenomena, effects and behaviours.
   - programming:
     - examples in Ruby
   - references: